First time in Church?

 Help - people are shaking hands - what do I do?

-Should I go up to the communion rail?
+Should I go up during the communion?

 How do I know the service has ended?